NethServer/nethserver-cockpit/docs/docs/api/nethserver-firewall-base/objects.md

 - name: must be a non-existing cidr subnet
 - Address: must be a valid CIDR block
 - Description: optional description
+- rules: optional, if set to "1" substitute all IpAddress inside the fwrules db with newly created host object

 Constraints for `update-cidr-sub`: